SEEDS

 When to Plant

-Anytime from mid October through early March.
-Seeds need to go through a period of stratification, aka the cold/wet conditions of winter.
-If planting after early March, you can fake these conditions by slightly moistening the seed mix and place it in refrigerator for 30-60 days before planting.
+Perennials: Best planted from mid October through early March.
+Seeds need to go through a period of stratification (the cold/wet conditions of winter). ****If planting perennials after early March, you can fake these conditions by slightly moistening the seed mix and placing it in refrigerator for 30-60 days before planting.**** Make sure to provide extra water through the first summer when seeding later as young seedlings need a little help getting established in the heat.

 Site Preparation